Pragya69/Type-of-Function-/README.md

 * Play with your contract in remix!!
 * ## Interacting with the Contract using Remix with Hardhat Provider

-After deploying the MUK token contract to the local Hardhat test network, you can interact with the contract using Remix with Hardhat provider.
+After deploying the PTH token contract to the local Hardhat test network, you can interact with the contract using Remix with Hardhat provider.
 Here are the steps to get started:

 1. Open the [Remix](https://remix.ethereum.org/) online IDE in your browser.